Discover more from Barefoot TEFL Teacher

 As people uncover AI’s potential, I expect new companies to rise quickly to take advantage.
 Larger companies often move slowly, leaving gaps for smaller companies to develop ‘the next big thing’.
 Or, a merger could happen between smaller companies to create a similar situation.

-These organizations could leverage AI to deliver innovative, effective, and personalized learning experiences at scale.
+These organisations could leverage AI to deliver innovative, effective, and personalised learning experiences at scale.

 3. Ethical issues will divide opinion